-Fun Facts About Germany
+Germany Fun Facts

 The Garden Gnome was "born" in Germany.
 In the 1800's they began to appear in Eastern areas, where a myth describing gnomes who helped in, and protected, gardens had been folklore for generations, and soon the garden gnome "species" was to be seen throughout Germany, spreading across Europe, crossing the channel to England and eventually around the world.

-There are about 300 different varieties of real bread in Germany, with thousands of genuine bakerís shops, so there is a life beyond "pumpernickel", and if you decide to try one variety a day it will take almost a year to get through them all.
+There are about 300 different varieties of real bread in Germany, with thousands of genuine baker’s shops, so there is a life beyond "pumpernickel", and if you decide to try one variety a day it will take almost a year to get through them all.

-However it would take even longer if you want to try every one of the specialty sausages Germany produces, over two and a half years, as there are more than 1,000 varieties, each with different flavorings, herbs, spice mixture, piquancy and texture.
+It would take even longer if you want to try every one of the specialty sausages Germany produces, over two and a half years, as there are more than 1,000 varieties, each with different flavorings, herbs, spice mixture, piquancy and texture.

 Hearths with open fires are much loved in Germany, even in apartments, and as fires mean chimneys with soot and other debris there are of course chimney sweeps.
 But these are traditional sweeps, Schornsteinfeger who look as if they have stepped back in time.
-With brushes carried over their shoulders, and from chimney sweep families that often reach back generations, they still wear the black suits with gold buttons and black top hats exactly as they were worn centuries ago.
+With brushes carried over their shoulders, and from 'chimney sweep' families that often reach back generations, they still wear the black suits with gold buttons and black top hats exactly as they were worn centuries ago.

 The German nobility as a legally defined class was abolished on August 11, 1919, when Germans were made equal before the law, and the legal rights and privileges due to nobility ceased to exist.
-However titles of all types and levels of status abound and are invariably used, even amongst small children attending Kindergarten or school, while often the minor, and even not-so-minor, misdemeanors of those with an aristocratic heritage are looked upon in a more benign way than those who have not.
+However titles of all types and levels of status abound and are invariably used, even among small children attending Kindergarten or school, while often the minor, and even not-so-minor, misdemeanors of those with an aristocratic heritage are looked upon in a more benign way than those who have not.

 Du singst wie ein Gartenzwerg auf Ecstasy